ouya/docs/content-review-guidelines.md

 You shouldn’t mislead users about any in-app services, goods, content or functionality.

 No nasty bugs please!
-If your game regularly crashes or has awful bugs, or otherwise don’t perform as described, we’ll reject it.
+We typically reject content that regularly crashes, has awful bugs, or does not perform as described.

 Your game should continue to work even if a network connection goes down (excluding any online functionality, of course).